computerman00/BinaryNinja-PSVitaLoader/README.md

 ### Use-case examples:
-There are many great use-cases to learning more about reverse engineering binaries, a good example is to leverage this to patch games to unlock the FPS or allow them to run at full PS Vita resolution.
+There are many great use-cases to learning more about reverse engineering binaries, a good example is to leverage this to patch binaries to unlock the FPS or allow them to run at full PS Vita resolution.

 Thanks to the talented contributors of [VitaGrafix](https://github.com/Electry/VitaGrafix), we can learn from the patches in the VitaGrafix [patchlist](https://github.com/Electry/VitaGrafixPatchlist/blob/master/patchlist.txt) and use it as an educational resource to cross-check against.